yas99en/moreemacsnb/README.md

 ## Key Bindings

 * The following list is key bindings of more emacs.
-  * It is difference of emacs bindings of NetBeans.
+  * It is the difference from emacs bindings of NetBeans.
 * 'rebind' means the rebind of NetBeans implementation.

 |function|	binding|	description|